 This precaution can help prevent user-generated links from damaging the search ranking of your website.

-Default replacement document
+Default replacement page

 SEO - URLs

 Specifies how the rewriter handles trailing slashes in URLs.
 Possible options:

 Enabling this setting ensures that pages always have only one valid URL and other aliases are redirected to this main URL (for SEO purposes).
 The main URL of a page is determined either by its alias path, or custom URL path if one is specified.